German Wirehaired Pointer dog breed

 About the German Wirehaired Pointer

-The German Wirehaired Pointer is a very large sporting dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the German Wirehaired Pointer is manageable for most owners.
+The German Wirehaired Pointer is a large sporting dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the German Wirehaired Pointer is manageable for most owners.
 Typically standing 22 inches to 26 inches tall at the shoulder and weighing 60 to 70 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Sporting Dogs group, the German Wirehaired Pointer brings a distinct combination of traits that sets it apart.
 The German Wirehaired Pointer is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the German Wirehaired Pointer loves being close to its people and forms strong bonds with every member of the household.